 The Enterprise TV (ETV) application brings standard or high-definition television network channels into IP-based networks.
 Deploying Scientific Atlanta encoders in a video head-end role performs the interworking function that transforms video source from television service provider to an IP based video delivery within the campus network.
-When the ETV module is enabled in Cisco DMM appliance, the school administrator can program the channel guide information to be broadcast in different physical locations, e.g., channel number, name, port number, etc. To improve the user experience in navigating video channels, ETV Electronic Program Guide (EPG) can be programmed to provide information on channel lineup, and current and future programming information, which is similar to television service provided programming guide.
+When the ETV module is enabled in Cisco DMM appliance, the network administrator can program the channel guide information to be broadcast in different physical locations, e.g., channel number, name, port number, etc. To improve the user experience in navigating video channels, ETV Electronic Program Guide (EPG) can be programmed to provide information on channel lineup, and current and future programming information, which is similar to television service provided programming guide.
 To watch the live video channels, users can use Cisco DMP and remote control to navigate and access the channel.
 Video delivery over IP networks can be unicast or multicast, depending on how IP/multicast is designed in campus network.

-With larger displays in key physical locations, the ETV application becomes the primary communications interface in the district targeting large audiences.
-For example, live or VoD broadcast for education training, demonstrations, meetings, etc., targeting all the students in a classroom, or live news, etc.
+With larger displays in key physical locations, the ETV application becomes the primary communications interface in the main site targeting large audiences.
+For example, live or VoD broadcast for professional training, demonstrations, meetings, etc., targeting all the employees in a personal office, conference rooms, or live news, etc.